 On a visit to my parent’s place, Zulani Safaris in the heart of the bushveld in South Africa, Limpopo province, it was decided one day that we were going to take a road trip through the Lowveld areas in and around Kruger National Park.
 Travelling in an eight-seater minivan along with Danish friends and family and visiting friends from the United Kingdom, we set off on our journey.
 Less than a day’s drive away from Zulani Safaris we arrived in an area called Sabie.
 For anyone wishing to visit South Africa, this area is a must see - adorned with beautiful waterfalls, lush scenery and ideally situated on the edge of the Kruger National Park.
-Just outside of Sabie flows the Sabie river, and along the banks of the Sabie river is an adventure tour facility that offers white-water rafting, mountain biking, zip lines, quad bike rides and much more.
+Just outside of Sabie flows the Sabie River, and along the banks of the Sabie River is an adventure tour facility that offers white-water rafting, mountain biking, zip lines, quad bike rides and much more.

-Some of our Danish friends were very keen to do the white-water rafting trip along the Sabie river, and I was encouraged to go along.
+Some of our Danish friends were very keen to do the white-water rafting trip along the Sabie River, and I was encouraged to go along.
 Always eager for an adventure - myself, my friend Nicola*, our Danish friend Nina and our English friend Tracy decided to take the 'plunge' so to speak.
 The guides drove us down to the embarking area and first gave us basic safety lessons and information about the type of white-water we might encounter along the way.
 The trip itself would only be a few hours long.
 The rafts were small two-man rafts called 'Crocodiles’.
 These are rubber inflated rafts and are a bit more comfortable to raft in then conventional canoes.
-We totalled four rafts altogether.
-Two of the rafts each had a guide, myself and Nicola were in one raft, Tracy and Nina were on the last one.
+We totaled four rafts altogether.
+Two of the rafts each had a guide, I and Nicola were in one raft, and Tracy and Nina were on the last one.
 Armed with our oars and eagerly waiting to get into the water (Mind you the day was very warm - midsummer), our guides gave us one final word about the trip that we were about to embark on.
-'Not to worry' the one guide gallantly informed us ‘No Hippos have been spotted on this stretch of the Sabie river for over 8 years, so have fun ladies!'
+'Not to worry' the one guide gallantly informed us ‘No Hippos have been spotted on this stretch of the Sabie River for over 8 years, so have fun ladies!'
 Yeah right.
 Famous last words...

-Initially we crept along the slow flowing Sabie river as it meandered under the thick shady underbrush and trees.
+Initially we crept along the slow flowing Sabie River as it meandered under the thick shady underbrush and trees.
 We were all timidly getting used to our rafts and how to use our oars effectively, so the slow pace of the water was at first welcome.
 I had personally done many white-water trips in my life before so I was at ease and looking forward to the next few hours, especially when we encounter proper white-water rapids!
 I sat in front of the boat and my friend Nicola sat at the back, while we drifted in front of the boat that Nina and Tracy were on, but still directly behind the two guides.
 It took a good while before we encountered some noteworthy rapids, and when we did - Oh the fun we had!
 Our adrenaline was pumping, and we were whooping and screaming on every rapid we splashed and crashed through!

 About half way through our time on the river, our guides paddled over to us and explained that we were coming into a deep pooled area of the river, where the water flowed slowly and gently.
 They asked us to enter the pool and paddle over to the left embankment where the reeds were growing – and then instructed us to grab hold of the reeds and wait on their signal.
 The plan was for the guides to paddle through the pool and go down the next set of rapids.
 Once they were though the rapids, one of the guides would pull over to the embankment, get out and take photos of us as we approached and went down the rapids ourselves one by one.
 Good plan, right?